Participation awards help create great experiences

 Throughout 2018 I have been asked to present at a number of conferences around the country on tactics and strategies sports and their clubs can use to increase participation.
 A lot of people think that participation awards are bad.
 This isn’t necessarily the case.

 At the start of each session, I ask a simple question.
 Do you think we should be providing kids with participation certificates and awards?
 Instantaneously there is a chorus of no and I hear words like “it is an age of entitlement” and kids of today are too “mollycoddled”.

 It’s a topic that generates significant debate with institutions such as the Nojak Djokovic Foundation and even the illustrious New York Times, in their 2016 article “Participation Trophies Send a Dangerous Message” coming out strongly against this type of recognition.

 To get the true perspective of my audiences I ask, who thinks “Yes” they should receive participation awards?
-At each of the sessions, only a few hands are tentatively raised in the air.
+At each of the sessions, only a few hands are tentatively up in the air.

-I then ask, who thinks “No” they shouldn’t be rewarded for simply participating.
+I then ask, who thinks “No! they shouldn’t be given a participation award!”
 Just about all the hands in the room instantaneously shoot up, people almost bounding out of their chairs.
 Strong and comfortable in their positions being almost universally endorsed.

 The room then looks to me for my opinion and my opinion is this: